Tomographic reconstruction of a disease transmission landscape via GPS recorded random paths: Monte Carlo simulation

 To investigate the impact of the spatial discretization of $\Omega_0$, we disctretize it into $(N\times N)$ lattices with $N \in \{30, 50\}$, the largest $N$ corresponding to the full $\Omega_0$ plotted in Figure~\ref{fig:profiles}.
 To investigate the impact of different frequencies of the tracers placed on the individuals, we sample the $L_0$ matrix every $t\in\{1,96\}$ units, a unit being 15 minutes, which means that each tracer sends its current location either every 15 minutes or 24 hours.
 The corresponding matrix $L_t$ of GPS locations built from taking every $t$ columns of $L_0$ has $2880$, or $720$ columns, leading to a regression matrix $X$ of size $n_0 \times p$, where $p=N^2$.
 Finally the number of tracers placed on the full population, that is, the number of observations, is taken as $n\in\{500, 5000\}$, the largest $n$ corresponding to the full population $n_0=5000$.

 For increasing sample sizes $n\in\{500, 5000\}$, increasing spatial discretization $N \in \{30, 50\}$, increasing temporal frequencies $1/t$ with $t\in\{96, 1\}$, we perform Monte Carlo simulations for each combination of the three propensity maps ${\boldsymbol \mu}_0$ plotted in Figure~\ref{fig:profiles}.
-Each scenario is simulated 100 times, leading to 100 full data information triplets $({\bf y}_0, L_0, X_0)$, from which a response vector ${\bf y}$ is extracted and a regression matrix $X$ is built, depending on the value of $(n, N, t)$.
-For each of the 100 data sets generated, we estimate the propensity map with our total variation estimator solution to~\eqref{eq:tv} with the quantile universal threshold of Definition~\ref{def:qut} for the value of $\lambda$.
-For comparison we also estimate the propensities using three approaches: splines using \texttt{mgcv} R package \citep{wood2001mgcv}, a naive empirical estimate
+Each scenario is simulated 1000 times, leading to 1000 full data information triplets $({\bf y}_0, L_0, X_0)$, from which a response vector ${\bf y}$ is extracted and a regression matrix $X$ is built, depending on the value of $(n, N, t)$.
+For each of the 1000 data sets generated, we estimate the propensity map with our tomographic TV solution to~\eqref{eq:tv} with the quantile universal threshold of Definition~\ref{def:qut} for the value of $\lambda$.
+For comparison we also estimate the propensities using four smoothing approaches applied to our tomographic preprocessing data from Section~\ref{sct:datat} and four smoothing approaches applied to the alternative direct preprocessing data from Section~\ref{sct:direct}.
+For the tomographic data we use Laplacian regularization with cross-validation, and splines and spatially variable coefficients (SVC) using \texttt{mgcv} R package \citep{wood2001mgcv}.
+For the direct data we compare with the naive empirical estimate, and its smoothed versions using GPR with cross-validation, and total variation with \texttt{tvR} R package \citep{tvR}) and Laplacian smoothing with regularization parameter $\lambda = \hat{\sigma}\log{p}$.
+Spatially varying coefficients and splines can be seen as equivalent to GPR for the direct preprocessing data.